-Employment Agreements and Potential Payments Upon Termination or Change in Control
+Employment Agreements and Potential Payments upon Termination or Change in Control

-During fiscal 2008, the Company entered into change in control agreements with each of its named executive officers.
-We believe that the change in control agreements will help us to attract and retain our named executive officers by reducing the personal uncertainty and anxiety that arises from the possibility of a future business combination.
+The Company has entered into change in control agreements with its named executive officers.
+On December 1, 2008, the Company entered into a change in control agreement with Mr. Chetnani.
+We believe that the change in control agreements help us attract and retain our named executive officers by reducing the personal uncertainty and anxiety that arises from the possibility of a future business combination.
 During a potential change in control, we do not want executives leaving to pursue other employment out of concern for the security of their jobs or being unable to concentrate on their work.
 To enable executives to focus on the best interest of our stockholders, we offer change in control agreements that generally provide benefits to executives whose employment terminates in connection with a change in control.

-In addition, to attract certain of our named executive officers to accept employment with us, we agreed to provide those officers who previously were employed by Quanex Corporation with severance agreements that will provide them certain of the protections they would have been entitled to if they had remained with Quanex Corporation following the spin-off.
+In addition, to attract certain of our named executive officers to accept employment with us, we agreed to provide those officers who previously were employed by Quanex Corporation with severance agreements that will provide them certain of the protections they would have been entitled to if they had remained with Quanex Corporation following the spinoff of Quanex Building Products Corporation from Quanex Corporation in April 2008.
 The Company also entered into a letter severance arrangement with the new President and CEO, effective July 1, 2008.
 The Company entered into these arrangements because executives at this level generally require a longer timeframe to find comparable jobs as fewer jobs at this level exist in the market.
-In addition, executives often have a large percentage of their personal wealth dependent on the status of their employer, given the requirement to hold a multiple of their salary in stock and the fact that a large part of their compensation is stockbased.
+In addition, executives often have a large percentage of their personal wealth dependent on the status of their employer, given the requirement to hold a multiple of their salary in stock and the fact that a large part of their compensation is stock-based.
 The amount and type of benefits were based on competitive market practices for executives at this level.

-The severance agreements and severance letter arrangement generally require only termination of employment before any benefits are paid (a "single trigger"), while the change in control agreements generally require both a change in control and a termination of employment before any benefits are paid (a "double trigger").
-If an executive officer who is covered by both a change in control agreement and a severance agreement or letter experiences both a change in control of the Company and a termination of employment, benefits are payable under only the change in control agreement; in no event will the executive be able to receive payment under both the severance agreement or letter and the change in control agreement.
+Provisions of the severance agreements and severance letter arrangement require a termination of employment before any benefits are paid.
+The change in control agreements require both a change in control and a termination of employment before any benefits are paid (a "double trigger").
+If an executive officer who is covered by both a change in control agreement and a severance agreement or letter arrangement experiences both a change in control of the Company and a termination of employment, benefits are payable under only the change in control agreement; in no event will the executive be able to receive payment under both the severance agreement or letter arrangement and the change in control agreement.

-Severance Agreements
+Severance Agreements of Certain Executives

-This section describes the severance agreements entered into by Quanex Building Products with the SVP - Finance and CFO, the SVP - General Counsel and Secretary, and the VP - Corporate Development.
-As described above, benefits are payable under the severance agreements following a termination of employment that triggers benefits under the severance agreements includes (i) involuntary termination by us without cause and (ii) for the initial one-year period during which the severance agreement is effective, the voluntary termination by the executive for good reason.
-"Cause" exists if the executive commits gross negligence or willful misconduct in connection with his employment, an act of fraud, embezzlement or theft in connection with his employment, intentional wrongful damage to our property, intentional wrongful disclosure of our secret processes or confidential information or an act leading to a conviction of a felony or a misdemeanor involving moral turpitude.
-"Good reason" includes (but is not limited to) a material change in the executive's primary duties, a material change in the executive's title, a reduction in annual base salary, a reduction in the executive's annual bonus, relocation of the executive's place of employment to a location outside of the portion of the metropolitan area of the City of Houston, Texas, that is located within the highway known as "Beltway 8" and failure to provide benefits or a reduction in benefits.
+This section describes the severance agreements entered into by Quanex Building Products with the SVP - Finance and CFO and the SVP - General Counsel and Secretary.
+As described above, benefits are payable under the severance agreements following a termination of employment that meets certain requirements.
+A termination of employment that triggers benefits under the severance agreements includes involuntary termination by the Company without cause.
+"Cause" exists if the executive commits gross negligence or willful misconduct in connection with his employment; an act of fraud, embezzlement or theft in connection with his employment; intentional wrongful damage to our property; intentional wrongful disclosure of our secret processes or confidential information; or an act leading to a conviction of a felony or a misdemeanor involving moral turpitude.